no-go/Asteroiden/README.md

 # Asteroiden

-This is an Asteroids clone (1979 Arcade game) for Arduino and an old Joystick (C64).
+This is a very simple Asteroids clone (1979 Arcade game) for Arduino Pro Mini (8MHz, 3.3V) and an old Joystick (C64).

 ## Feature